AndreiCal/Gluwa-API-Documentation/source/index.html.md

 Transaction API resource allows retrieving a transaction or a list of transactions associated with a user's wallet.
 It also allows creating a Transfer or Withdraw transaction sent from the current user's wallet.

-## List of transactions associated to a wallet.
+## List of transactions associated to a wallet
 Retrieve a list of transactions sent to or from a specified wallet.

 ### Method